Victory Over Blindness: Depiction

 The sculpture depicts seven life-sized figures guiding one another.
-It was inspired by a photograph the sculptor saw of World War I veterans, blinded in combat, leading one another from the front.
+It was inspired by a photograph showing infantry of the 55th (West Lancashire) Infantry Division at the Battle of Estaires in April 1918 - blinded in combat, leading one another from the front.
+The notable 1919 work, Gassed, by artist John Singer Sargent, similarly depicts blinded and dazed soldiers returning from the frontline.

+Much of this blindness was the result of use of chemical weapons widely used in World War I such as phosgene, chlorine, and mustard gas which were used in response to trench warfare.

 Whereas statues or sculptures of lifelike individuals are generally placed on plinths, it was decided the sculpture should be situated on the ground and at eye level to engage passers-by and to highlight the notion that the sacrifices of those on the frontline in World War I should not be forgotten.

 The sculptor, Johanna Domke-Guyot, stated that "People will be able to touch them, I want it to become a people's piece".
 The seven figures are all based upon World War I veterans who all suffered blindness as a result of action on the frontline and each figure depicts a similar likeness to the veterans.

 The sculpture was well-received with it being described as "moving" for its subject matter and "striking" for its interaction with passers-by at eye level.